cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024sp/finalproject.md

 Note that firebase configs for the frontend are fine (and **should be**) included in your submission.
 :::

-Submit a zip file of your project to CMSX by the deadline!
+Submit a zip file of your project to CMSX and fill out this [Final Project Link](https://forms.gle/DKrJwevzCmtCkNSF9) by the deadline!

 ## Optional Extensions